egsonweb/customer-entry/README.md

 $ yarn start
 ```

-Go to [http://localhost:3000](http://localhost:8080) in your browser.
+Go to [http://localhost:3000](http://localhost:3000) in your browser.
-It will start a local server using `webpack-dev-server` which will watch, build (in-memory), and reload for you.
-The port will be displayed to you as `http://localhost:8080` using LowDB, small local JSON database powered by Lodash & Faker to generate initial seed data.
+It will start a local server using `live-server` which will watch and reload for you.
+The port will be displayed to you as `http://localhost:3000` using LowDB, small local JSON database powered by Lodash & Faker to generate initial seed data.